Alligator Breaks Into Florida Home & Raids Wine Cabinet

 — Clearwater Police Department (@myclearwaterPD) May 31, 2019

-Ten officers as well as two wildlife trappers arrived at Wicshhusen’s home to escort her outside to safety before removing the gator from the residence.
+Ten officers as well as two wildlife trappers arrived at Wischhusen’s home to escort her outside to safety before removing the gator from the residence.

 After two hours, the alligator was captured and removed from the home the same way he got in.
 It was later confirmed the alligator itself only suffered a handful of minor cuts and scratches following the break in.